flag South Africa South Africa: Tax System

 Micro-businesses with annual turnovers under ZAR 1 million may elect to be taxed under a micro-business tax system instead of the ordinary income tax, provisional tax, capital gains tax and VAT systems (at rates varying between 0% and 3% of turnover).
 Micro-businesses that qualify for the scheme can voluntarily exit the system at the end of any year of assessment.
 However, once out of it, they will not be permitted to re-enter.

 Other special taxes include a 20% withholding tax on payments made to non-residents, individuals, and trusts for services provided, a 15% withholding tax on foreign entertainers and sportspersons, as well as a withholding tax on the acquisition of South African property by a non-resident.
 A tax on dividends applies to all South African resident companies as well as non-resident companies listed on the JSE at a rate of 20%.
+Dividends are tax-exempt if the beneficial owner of the dividend is a South African resident company, a South African retirement fund, or another prescribed exempt person.

 Local municipalities levy rates on land based on a percentage of the municipal valuation of land and improvements, which vary from municipality to municipality.
 Properties zoned for business use are generally taxed at a higher rate.

 Transfer duty levied on the sale of immovable property is payable by the person acquiring the property within six months from the date of acquisition.
-Rates vary between 0% and 13% of the purchase price (the first ZAR 1.1 million is exempt).
-Transfers of immovable property subject to VAT are exempt from transfer duty.

 Several environmental taxes apply, including a vehicle emissions tax, a fuel levy, a tyre levy and an electricity levy.